 Drug and alcohol use is an important topic that parents must address with their children.
 Whether or not a parent feels that his or her child is susceptible to the lure of drugs, it is an essential conversation that must take place.
 Even the best-behaved children will most likely encounter drugs and be faced with the decision of turning them down or accepting them.
 Because of the numerous ill-effects associated with drugs, parents must communicate with their children in an effective manner.
 The importance of this discussion requires that parents understand how to go about it so that they have the best chance of helping their kids avoid using drugs and alcohol.
+Here’s a guide to talking to teens about drugs and alcohol.

 Starting the Conservation